Ziadashraf301/Avocado-production-/README.md

 # Avocado-production-
-n this notebook, I will explain the problems represented in the data visualizations and how to solve them and reconstruct the right visual.
+In this notebook, I will explain the problems represented in the data visualizations and how to solve them and reconstruct the right visual.